prantlf/astrobench-cli/README.md

 ## Firefox

 [Firefox support is experimental] and the browser binaries are not available for oll operating systems.
-If you [work on Linux or OSX], you can install `puppeteer-firefox` as a peer-dependency of `astrobench-cli`
+If you [work on Linux or OSX], you can install `puppeteer-firefox` as a peer-dependency of `astrobench-cli`:

 ```
 npm i -g astrobench-cli puppeteer-firefox